speedfuns/botw/MasterSwordAndDungeons.md

 Climb the ladder and pick at least **16 Mighty Bananas**.
 > A Level 3 Attack food is made with 4 bananas, for this route only four Lvl.
 3 Attack meals are needed, you can grab extra bananas if you want.

->(Optional) If you got a bad ore drop from the Rare Talus earlier there are several Topaz Gems in the last room, a silver rupee chest above the central platform and two yellow rupee chests hidden behind a curtain in the main room.
+>Optional: If you got a bad ore drop from the Rare Talus earlier there are several Topaz Gems in the last room, a silver rupee chest above the central platform and two yellow rupee chests hidden behind a curtain in the main room.

 Jump onto the central the platform and fly behind the guard making sure to not get seen.